 Use this high school teacher resume example text to guide you.

-Passionate high school teacher with over five years of experience working with students in Grades 9-12, specializing in English and American history.
+Passionate High School Teacher with over 10 years of experience working with students in Grades 9-12, specializing in English and American History.
 Adept in creating a powerful curriculum in accordance with educational standards.
 Able to create and foster positive relationships with students, staff, and family members of students.
-Knowledgeable and experienced in various educational philosophies, which best promote the overall experience of a student.
+Knowledgeable and experienced in various educational philosophies that best promote the overall experience of a student.
 A committed faculty member, experienced in organizing school events, trips, and fundraisers.

 Getting past the Applicant Tracking System